Learning and Information in Stochastic Networks and Queues: Regret Bounds and Queueing

 The following simple lemma provides a way to compare the waiting time of jobs in terms of the regret of the policy $\pi$

 \begin{lemma} If $t_0$ is the last time before $t$ where the queue for policy $\pi$ is empty, i.e. $W^{\pi}_{t_0} = 0$, then

 \end{lemma}

 With this result in hand, there are a host of ways that we can apply regret analysis to a queueing model.
 In informal terms, here are two ways that one can proceed.
-First, notice that if $t-t_0 = O(t)$, i.e. queues do not empty often, then the term $\mathcal R\! g(t) $ will dominate the above expression, \eqref{W:regret}.
+First, notice that if $t_0 = o(t)$, i.e. queues do not empty often, then the term $\mathcal R\! g(t) $ will dominate the above expression, \eqref{W:Regret}.
 Thus we have a form of rate stability.
 Specifically

 So if there is \emph{some} policy under which queues do not grow linearly, then the queues will not grow linearly under $\pi$, either.
+This is essentially the observation made by \cite{walton2014two}.
 This is the form of the result that one can expect in an adversarial setting.
 Second, in a stochastic setting we can expect a queue to be positive recurrent, that is $t-t_0 = O(1)$.
-Thus the bound is of the form of the expected change in $\mathcal R\! g(t) - \mathcal R\! g(t-t_0)$.
-In a stochastic multi-arm bandit problem, the regret is often the order $\log t$, So $\log t - \log( t-t_0) \sim \frac{t_0}{t}$, and we can expect that
+Thus the bound is of the form of the expected change in $\mathcal R\! g(t) - \mathcal R\! g(t_0-1)$.
+In a stochastic multi-arm bandit problem, the regret is often the order $\log t$, So $\log t - \log( t_0-1) \sim \frac{t-t_0}{t}$, and we can expect that

-This is essentially the observation made by \cite{krishnasamy2021learning} for a specific algorithm, although the result likely holds in more generality.
+This is essentially the observation made by \cite{krishnasamy2021learning} for a specific algorithm, although the same result likely holds in more generality.

-There are a host of algorithms that are likely to permit exact analysis; however, one classical learning algorithm that permits a particularly tractable analysis is the perceptron algorithm, which we discuss next.
+As the observations \eqref{o(t)} and \eqref{o(t)} suggest, there are a host of algorithms that are likely to permit exact analysis; however, one classical learning algorithm that permits a particularly tractable analysis is the perceptron algorithm, which we discuss next.